freezer278/laravel-file-uploads/README.md

     // This will upload your file to the default folder of selected in config storage Uploader::uploadFile($request->file('some_file'));

-    // This will upload your file to the given as second parameter path of selected in config storage Uploader::uploadFile($request->file('some_file'), 'path/to/upload');
+    // This will upload your file to the given as second parameter path of default storage Uploader::uploadFile($request->file('some_file'), 'path/to/upload');

+    // This will upload your file to the given storage Uploader::uploadFile($request->file('some_file'), 'path/to/upload', 'storage_name');

+    // This will also resize image to the given width and height Uploader::uploadFile($request->file('some_file'), 'path/to/upload', 'storage_name');
 }
 ```